-At Wruble Law Group, we represent all types of clients that have been charged with white collar crimes – from individuals to corporations.
+At Wruble Law LLC, we represent all types of clients that have been charged with white collar crimes – from individuals to corporations.
 Some of the white collar crimes that we can defend you against include:

-If you have been charged with one of these crimes, it is important to immediately hire a knowledgeable South Bend criminal defense lawyer to be at your defense.
+If you have been charged with one of these crimes, it is important to immediately hire a knowledgeable Indianapolis, IN criminal defense lawyer to be at your defense.
 Even if you are only under investigation and think you may face charges in the future, we can still work to challenge local, state, and federal investigations against you and try to lessen the charges, or even have them dismissed before they are made.
 We understand that being accused of criminal activity, especially if it is the first time, can be a frightening and confusing situation.
 Many who are charged with these types of crimes have a professional career and license, as well as a reputation in their local community that they want to uphold.

 Contact us today at (574) 282-2200 and allow us to fight your white collar criminal charges!
 Free initial case evaluations are available!